Editor's Note: We recently updated this previously published post with new insights. Enjoy!

 Millennials are trending to be less active and more obese than all earlier generations.
-Obesity in young adults has tripled since 1970, and Millennials are reporting both a decline in physical activity and increased levels of infectious diseases.
+Obesity in young adults has tripled since 1970, and millennials are reporting both a decline in physical activity and increased levels of infectious diseases.

 Good health requires movement—something the office environment doesn’t always encourage.
-Wellness programs can combat rising healthcare expenses and help get employees moving by offering a range of physical activities, from the use of an employee gym to lunchtime group exercise classes.
+Wellness programs can combat rising healthcare expenses and help get employees moving by offering a range of physical activities, from the use of an employee gym to lunchtime exercise classes.

 While unhealthy behaviors might be visible, chronic conditions aren’t.
-Regular biometric screenings help identify invisible health risks like high blood pressure, high blood sugar, and high cholesterol, helping to prevent chronic conditions from escalating—or even developing in the first place.
+Regular biometric health screenings help identify invisible health risks like high blood pressure, high blood sugar, and high cholesterol, helping to prevent chronic conditions from escalating—or even developing in the first place.

 2. Financial Health

 Money.
 It seems like we can never have too much of it—and we frequently feel we have to work too hard for it.
 Paychecks seem to slip through our fingers, going toward expensive mortgages, much-needed retirement accounts, looming college tuition expenses, and costly medical bills.
-While all three generations share some of the same concerns, they each face unique financial goals and needs.
+While all generations share some of the same concerns, they each face unique financial goals and needs.

 This generation needs to plan for long-term care costs, manage their investments for cash flow after retirement, and begin prioritizing retirement savings over helping family members with college and other expenses.
 That said, many baby boomers are pushing retirement later, or even starting up new careers after discovering the retired lifestyle just isn’t for them (taking on so-called “returnships”).

 Gen Xers are struggling with paying down existing debts and establishing emergency funds.
 Now that they’re standing on their own two feet, it’s time for them to arrange sufficient insurance and estate planning protection.
 They also find themselves struggling to balance saving for their children’s college education and saving for retirement.

 Help employees of all ages improve their financial health by offering one-on-one financial planning sessions with an advisor or providing a financial helpline for employees to call with specific questions.
 Employers might also host lunch-and-learns on topics of general interest, like retirement saving strategies and healthcare spending accounts.

 3. Occupational Health

 Employees who feel overworked, undervalued, and anxious about job security are bound to experience stress from their job.
-And that stress is one of the most significant contributors to employee burnout, which can quickly creep from an employee’s work life to their personal one.
+And that stress is one of the most significant contributors to employee burnout, which can quickly creep from an employee’s work-life to their personal one.
 How and why that stress arises, though, can vary depending on generational factors.

 Baby Boomers tend to spend long hours at the office—even working nights and weekends to tackle their responsibilities.
 Their commitment to career and company means they persevere through challenging situations, but this dedication often comes at the expense of personal relationships and a feeling of hopelessness at not being able to accomplish all that’s expected.

-With a dedication to their career rather than their workplace, Gen Xers are learning from the occupational mistakes of the work-centric Baby Boomers.
+With a dedication to their career rather than their workplace, Gen Xers are learning from the occupational mistakes of the work-centric baby boomers.
 This generation instead values the separation of work and personal life and feels at liberty to change jobs to fulfill their desire for variety.
 Because job security is no longer guaranteed, they try to learn as many skills as they can in one job before moving to another.

-Commitment to family, friends, and community service means Millennials are looking to make an impact and effect change through their work—but on their own flexible schedule.
+Commitment to family, friends, and community service means millennials are looking to make an impact and effect change through their work—but on their own flexible schedule.
 Surprisingly, younger employees tend to experience higher levels of burnout than their older colleagues, perhaps due in part to the “reality check” of entering the workforce and unfamiliarity with navigating workplace issues.
 Stress also arises from the reduced job security and increased layoff risk in today’s business environment.
-Even those enjoying flexible work schedules as part of the gig economy aren’t immune to job-related anxiety, as Millennials wonder where their next job is coming from.
+Even those enjoying flexible work schedules as part of the gig economy aren’t immune to job-related anxiety, as millennials wonder where their next job is coming from.

 Because employees spend so much of their time at work, employers must foster an environment that prevents burnout, promotes employee development, and encourages retention.
 Offer employees the opportunity to recharge—in designated quiet areas, through instructor-led meditation sessions, or through complimentary lunchtime massages.
 Give every employee the opportunity to learn new skills, whether via computer-based training, seminars, or even shadowing employees in other positions.